axibase/atsd/changelogs/2017_04/README.md

 The [Test] result now includes a list of columns from the underlying dataset and information on how they're mapped into command fields.
 The table contains column attributes as well as the following fields:

-* Schema Type: classifies how the column is processed in ATSD commands, e.g. metric, series tag, time, property type, etc.
+* Schema Type: classifies how the column is processed in ATSD commands, for example metric, series tag, time, property type, etc.
 * Included: determines if the column is included in ATSD commands or is excluded (ignored).

 ```json